graphitemaster/neothyne/docs/SCRIPTING.md

 object fields.
 A single name denotes a local variable or a function's formal parameter, which is a particular kind of local variable.

-Local variables are *lexically scoped*: can be freely accesses by functions or methods defined inside their scope.
+Local variables are *lexically scoped*, which means they can be freely accessed by functions or methods defined inside their scope.

 Before the first assignment to a variable, its value is `null`.
 Unlike Lua, variables cannot be assigned to unless they've been created.
 Creating variables is done with the `let` keyword.
 ```